mwarsame9/ping-pong/README.md

 | When a number is divisible by 5 , the program lists it as "pong" in output | 5 | 1, 2, ping, 4, pong	|
 | When a number is divisible by 15 , the program lists it as "pingpong" in output | 15 | 1, 2, ping, 4, pong,...
 14, pingpong	|

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_

 ## Support and contact details